 Newborns are also coated with a thick, pasty, white material called vernix caseosa (made up of the fetus' shed skin cells and skin gland secretions), most of which will be washed off during the baby's first bath.

 The hue and color patterns of a newborn's skin may be startling to some parents.
 Mottling of the skin, a lacy pattern of small reddish and pale areas, is common because of the normal instability of the blood circulation at the skin's surface.
 For similar reasons, acrocyanosis, or blueness of the skin of the hands and feet and the area surrounding the lips, is often present, especially if the infant is in a cool environment.

 When bearing down to cry or having a bowel movement, an infant's skin temporarily may appear beet-red or bluish-purple.
 Red marks, scratches, bruises, and petechiae (tiny specks of blood that have leaked from small blood vessels in the skin) are all common on the face and other body parts.
-They're caused by the trauma of squeezing through the birth canal or by the pressure from obstetrical forceps used during the delivery.
+They're caused by the trauma of squeezing through the birth canal.
 These will heal and disappear during the first week or two of life.